stoerr/workloglet/Specification.md

 - A table listing all entries from the last 3 worklog files (or alternatively, a grouped layout using divs).
 - The entries should be grouped by day, with the date and weekday as a header.
 - For each day, the entries should be grouped by task.
 For each task, the time and descriptions should be listed.
+  If several consecutive entries have the same task and description they should be grouped together - first all times are listed and then the description.
 - A quit button that terminates the application and closes the browser tab.
 The quit button should be sticky at the bottom of the page.

 *Note:* Although the specification mentions a table, using a grouped layout with divs (as implemented) is acceptable if it meets the grouping requirements and provides a responsive, MacOS-inspired UI.